 Walker did not respond to the questions, which an Afghan cameraman captured on videotape.

-Justice Department lawyers are examining what charges could be brought against Walker or any other U.S. citizen who fought for al Qaeda or the Taliban.
-Officials released a list of six possibilities, including treason, murder and conspiracy, that carry a possible death sentence upon conviction.
+U.S. officials Friday released a list of six possible charges, including treason, murder and conspiracy, that Walker could face.
+Most carry a possible death sentence upon conviction.

 James Brosnahan, an attorney for Walker's family, appealed Friday for the U.S. government to allow Walker's parents to see their son.